How to become a foster or adoptive parent in Virginia

 So what should you look for in a child-placing agency?

-Some agencies have different values than others.
+Some agencies have different values from others.
 This includes a focus on religion or being open to same-sex couples and single parents.
 It's crucial to align your belief systems with those of the agency.
 However, once you receive your foster child, you aren't allowed to press your beliefs upon them according to the law in the United States.

 Training